99% of the manta gill plate trade is in Guangzhou, China

 In 2014, we launched a demand reduction campaign in Guangzhou, China, where an estimated 99% of the market and consumption for manta and mobula gill plates are based.
 Our goals are to:

-In 2014-2015, we will continue to pursue protection campaigns in Peru, Sri Lanka, and other countries where manta rays are targeted by fisheries.
-We will conduct education and outreach (including localized media campaigns) and enforcement activities to build local support for manta and mobula protection and enforce manta protection laws and conservation measures globally.
-We are initially focusing on Indonesia where plans include: outreach, media and events to support manta regulation, including an Indonesia-wide manta research and community engagement project to promote further conservation of manta rays.
+In 2015-2016, we will continue to pursue protection campaigns in Peru, Sri Lanka, and other countries where manta rays are targeted by fisheries.
+We will expand our education and outreach campaign in Guangzhou and conduct activities to build local support for manta and mobula protection and enforce manta protection laws and conservation measures globally.

 The Impact Timeline: